 Summer is perfect for exploring and enjoying Mayo’s wonderful coastline which is dotted with some of the most beautiful sandy beaches in the world.
 Indeed, there is hardly a weekend in the year when it’s not possible to head off to walk a beach or find a hidden cove to explore and marvel at the breathtaking […]

-Here’s 19 good reasons why you should visit Mayo this summer to check out the county’s beautiful beaches and spectacular coastline.
+Here are 19 good reasons why you should visit Mayo this summer to check out the county’s beautiful beaches and spectacular coastline.
 Mayo has 12 beaches flying the International Blue Flag Award, and 9 Green Coast Awards in the National Green Coast Award 2014, announced by An Taisce.
-Mayo has some of the best beaches in Ireland – if not […]
+Mayo has some of the best beaches in Ireland – if […]

-Two beauty spots in Co Mayo are included in The Blueway, a new initiative to encourage visitors to discover the Mayo-Galway coastline through water activities such as snorkeling, surfing, body boarding, wind surfing and kayaking.
+Two beauty spots in Co Mayo are included in The Blueway, a new initiative to encourage visitors to discover the Mayo-Galway coastline through water activities such as snorkeling, surfing, body boarding, windsurfing and kayaking.
 The coastal Blueway sites in Mayo are Keem on Achill Island, and Old Head, Louisburgh.
-The Galway locations are Boffin […]
+The Galway locations are Boffin Harbour […]

 Tourmakeady, on the shores of Lough Mask, has one of the most beautiful forest trails in County Mayo that leads the walker to an enchanting waterfall.
 The 2.5 km nature trail, which takes about 1 hour, is suitable for all age groups and starts at the car park.
 Turn right off the main road through […]